What410802/hik_camera/README.md

 	- Image transmission section.
 The core functionality.
 		- Since the pixel format has been changed through the SDK when the camera starts (including the initial startup and restart when changing some parameters), it is unnecessary and not recommended to change the pixel format here through `MV_CC_ConvertPixelTypeEx`.
 		- The frame fetching function `MV_CC_GetOneFrameTimeout`, which is managed by the user according to the official document, meeting the requirement of loading frames into the member `data` of the message struct.
-		- Among this function, timing functionalities are mixed within, which can output the time consumption of each internal functionality at runtime by opening the `TIMING_ON` macro at the beginning of the code file.
+		- Among this function, timing functionalities are mixed within, which can output the time consumption of each internal functionality at runtime by uncommenting the `TIMING_ON` macro at the beginning of the code file.

 <!-- ## Improvement made in building process -->